broadinstitute/gatk/scripts/docker/README.md

 ``scripts/docker/gatkbase/build_docker_base.sh`` is a script to create the gatkbase docker image.
 ``build_docker.sh`` is a script to create the full gatk4 docker image.
 ``build_docker_remote.sh`` is a script to create the full gatk4 docker image using google cloud build remotely.
-NOTE: this requires the user first specify their project with the command `gcloud config set project <PROJECT>` to a project that has access to google cloud build.
+This is useful if you can't build the docker image locally (if you have an M1 Macbook) NOTE: this requires the user first specify their project with the command `gcloud config set project <PROJECT>` to a project that has access to google cloud build.

 ## GATK4 Docker image